-What you do need to know is that this car is all-new, borrowing the latest CMF-B platform that underpins the latest Clio, there’s a swish new interior and a big range of engines, including a plug-in hybrid that’s coming next year.
+Derivative styling aside, the Captur really is all-new.
+It rides on the latest CMF-B platform that also underpins the latest Clio, there’s a posh new interior and a wide range of engines – including a plug-in hybrid model coming later in the year.

 It’s also far nicer inside

 This is where some of the most significant changes have been made, thanks to the donation of the latest Clio’s dashboard.